millermedeiros/crossroads.js/README.md

 # Crossroads - JavaScript Routes #

-**this project didn't even reached alpha yet, API isn't totally defined yet..**
+**IMPORTANT: API isn't totally defined yet, some features may be added/removed and methods/properties renamed.**

 ## Introduction ##